Schedule a Free Consultation

 Medicaid has strict eligibility criteria that consider both the assets you currently have as well as some of the financial decisions you have made in the past.
 Medicaid provisions also contain a clause that allows the state to claim some things from your estate, in order to recover the costs of your care after you pass away.
 This is called Medicaid Estate Recovery.

-If a patient over the age of 55+ were eligible for Medicaid benefits or was institutionalized under Medicaid, estate recovery can occur.
-Estate recovery will not occur if you were 54 years old or younger and received Medicaid coverage for anything other than a nursing home stay.
+If a patient over the age of 55+ is eligible for Medicaid benefits or was institutionalized under Medicaid, estate recovery can occur.
+Estate recovery will not occur if you are 54 years old or younger and received Medicaid coverage for anything other than a nursing home stay.

 Some assets can be exempted from any recovery once the family completes the probate process after the owner passes away.
 Any property that was intended to go to a beneficiary named in a trust is generally exempt from Medicaid.
 These include policies for life insurance, jointly-owned bank accounts, 401(k) payouts, IRA, jointly-owned real estate, and many others.